reallyreadit/web/readme.md

 3. Install packages

         npm ci
-4. Gulp is included as a development dependency and is used to execute build actions.
-If you do not have Gulp installed globally or have an incompatible global version installed you can use a package runner like [npx](https://www.npmjs.com/package/npx) or create an alias to execute the version included in this repository.

-        alias gulp="node node_modules/gulp/bin/gulp.js"
 ### App
 1. Configure the web server.
 Optionally set the value for `stripePublishableKey` if you want to enable subscription purchases through Stripe.